Simran Natekar

-Simran Natekar is an Indian actress.
+Simran Natekar is an Indian television actress.
 She works in the Bollywood film and TV industry.
 Her career began with advertisements and she has over 150 Advertisements to her credit.
-Her first TV serial was Bandhan Saat Janmo Ka on Colors and her first major feature film was in Yash Raj Films' Daawat-e-ishq.
-She starred in Best of Luck Laalu.
-She played a supporting role in Serial Balika Vadhu and Laado 2.
+Her first TV serial was Bandhan Saat Janamon Ka on Colors TV and her first major feature film was in Yash Raj Films's Daawat-e-Ishq.
+She starred in Best Of Luck Laalu.
+She played supporting roles in Balika Vadhu and Laado 2.

 Early life

-She was born in Mumbai on 12 December 1997.
+She was born in Surat on 12 December 1997.